EliyaRabia/ToDo-list/README.md

 - Continue clicking Next until you reach this screen.
 Your superuser username is postgres and you need to set a password.
   Make sure you write this password down.
 We will need this later to access our database.
 - Grouping all the files above into one folder.
-- index.js in vscode and change the password in the client to your password from pgAdmin download.
+- open index.js in vscode and change the password in the client to your password from pgAdmin download.

 # DataBase:
 - open paAdmin create a DataBase called "permalist" then, click on "Query Tool".